Neon Genesis Evangelion (franchise): Transformers

 A Transformers x Evangelion crossover featuring a web novel titled "Transformers Mode EVA" and toy line featured a Transformers and Evangelion crossover.

 In the events of Transformers Mode "EVA" follows the Autobots arriving in Tokyo-3 dealing with an Angel attack, interrupted by the ghost of Starscream who possessed the Angel to attack the Autobots.
 When Unit-1 was deployed Optimus Prime scanned EVA-1 to become Optimus Prime-EVA and with the help of the Autobots and Misato he defeats the Angel/Decepticon hybrid.
 A new Transformers and Evangelion collab has been revealed, this time in the form of a toy of Optimus Prime with a design inspired by Unit 01.

 Godzilla

 Universal Studios Japan announced there will be a Godzilla and Evangelion crossover with an attraction.
-The attraction ended up being called Godzilla vs. Evangelion: The Real 4-D and was open from 31 May–25 August, 2019.
-Universal Studios Japan also released exclusive merchandise including a EVA-1 themed popcorn bucket.
+The attraction ended up being called Godzilla vs. Evangelion: The Real 4-D and was open from 31 May to 25 August 2019.
+Universal Studios Japan also released exclusive merchandise including an EVA-1 themed popcorn bucket.

 Shinkansen Henkei Robo Shinkalion

 In episode 31 of Shinkansen Henkei Robo Shinkalion anime, Shinji is the pilot of the 500 TYPE EVA, a redo of the Shinkalion 500 Kodama stylized to resembled the real TYPE EVA Livery of the 500 Series Shinkansen and the EVA Unit 01.
-He only appeared in the crossover episode.
+He later appeared in the show's tie-in film, Shinkalion the Movie: The Marvelous Fast ALFA-X That Comes From The Future, and an episode of its sequel series, Shinkansen Henkei Robo Shinkalion Z.

+30th Anniversary Special Screening

+Evangelion Broadcast 30th Anniversary Special Screening, an exclusive short film written by Anno and directed by Naoyuki Asano, was shown exclusively at the Yokohama Arena during the "Evangelion:30+; 30th Anniversary of Evangelion" festival in February 2026.
+The short features both Asukas in a manzai performance in which Shikinami presents Soryu alternate worlds in search for her happiness.
+The film was intended to be shown only at the event without a digital release of any form, with Khara taking down cam recordings of the film on X. However, after accidentally leaking the film by attaching it to the takedown mails, the film was officially released on YouTube on March 7, 2026.